Maxwell-Eric/Data-Mining/README.md

-## This project creates an IB2 Classifier and a LED7 Generator then installs them into the WEKA workbench.
+## This project is based on creating an IB2 Classifier and a LED7 Generator and installing them into the WEKA workbench.

-The IB2 classifier was then compared to the IB1 and J48 classifiers with the LED24 and LED7 data generators with varying amounts of noise.
+- The IB2 classifier was then compared to the IB1 and J48 classifiers with the LED24 and LED7 data generators with varying amounts of noise.

-The IB2 report details the process and results of the experiment with respect to classification accuracy and data storage.
+- The IB2 report details the process and results of the experiment with respect to classification accuracy and data storage.

-The java source code for the IB2 Classifier and LED7 Generator have been included.
+- The java source code for the IB2 Classifier and LED7 Generator have been included.
 The IB2 and LED7 classes extend and modify the IB1 and LED24 classes which are already included in the WEKA workbench.